-On October 3, 2022, the Arizona Department of Transportation (ADOT) Local Public Agency (LPA) Section issued a formal call for projects for the Off-System Bridge (OSB) Program for State Fiscal Year (SFY) 2023.
+On October 23, 2024, the Arizona Department of Transportation (ADOT) Local Public Agency (LPA) Section issued a formal call for projects for the Off-System Bridge (OSB) Program for State Fiscal Year (SFY) 2026.

-The Purpose of the Off-System Bridge Program is to fund the Design and/or Construction for replacement, rehabilitation, preservation, and protection of roadway bridges over waterways, other topographical barriers, other roadways, railroads, canals, ferry landings, etc. on bridges that are not on the Federal-aid highway system (local roads or rural minor collectors).
-There are two separate funding programs available for use on Off-System Bridge Projects.
-The program type and eligibility for each program are described below:
+The Purpose of the Off-System Bridge Program is to fund the Design and/or Construction for replacement, rehabilitation, preservation and protection of roadway bridges over waterways, other topographical barriers, other roadways, railroads, canals, ferry landings, etc. on bridges that are not on the Federal-aid highway system (local roads or rural minor collectors).

 Surface Transportation Block Grant Program (STBG)